 The civilization of Japan, before the Restoration, came from China.
 Religion, art, writing, philosophy and ethics, everything was copied from Chinese models.
 Japanese history begins in the fifth century A.D., whereas Chinese history goes back to about 2,000 B.C., or at any rate to somewhere in the second millennium B.C.
 This was galling to Japanese pride, so an early history was invented long ago, like the theory that the Romans were descended from Æneas.
-To quote Professor Chamberlain again:-- after Christ, and even the accounts of what happened in the sixth century must be received with caution.
+To quote Professor Chamberlain again:--

+The first glimmer of genuine Japanese history dates from the fifth century after Christ, and even the accounts of what happened in the sixth century must be received with caution.
 Japanese scholars know this as well as we do; it is one of the certain results of investigation.
 But the Japanese bureaucracy does not desire to have the light let in on this inconvenient circumstance.
 While granting a dispensation re the national mythology, properly so called, it exacts belief in every iota of the national historic legends.
-Woe to the native strays from the path of orthodoxy.
-His wife and children (and in professor who Japan every man, however young, has a wife and children) will starve.
+Woe to the native professor who strays from the path of orthodoxy.
+His wife and children (and in Japan every man, however young, has a wife and children) will starve.
 From the late Prince Ito's grossly misleading Commentary on the Japanese Constitution down to school compendiums, the absurd dates are everywhere insisted upon.